Q: What is an Upper GI Endoscopy?

 Q: What is your payment policy?

-A: We accept cash, checks, and all major credit cards.
-For patients without medical insurance, we require upfront payment in full for office visits and procedures.
-To learn more, please see our Financial Policy under Forms & Policies on our Patient Resources page.
+A: We accept cash, check and all major credit cards.
+For patients without medical insurance, we require upfront payment in full for office visits and a down payment for all procedures.
+All visits are subject to collection efforts after 120 days.
+To learn more, please see our Financial Policy.

 Q: Do you provide GI services to children?